 Choosing the right closing technique depends on the product and the offer, especially which kind of person you are talking to.

-Make sure to acquire the knowledge of several different closing techniques before you start calling.
+Ensure you know several different closing techniques before you start calling.
 That will serve you well in the long run.

 Closing might be the most critical point in any sales situation, and that’s perhaps why it’s also the most challenging part of any sales conversation.
-Even experienced salespeople can find it transgressive to close, so don’t be in despair when you fail to close.
+Even experienced salespeople can find it transgressive to close, so don’t despair when you fail to close.

 It’s okay not knowing the answer to everything.
 If you stumble upon something you don’t know the answer to, there's no shame in saying:

 "I'll figure it out and get back to you."

 Instead of saying something untrue to the customer, take a few more minutes and find the correct answer.
 Being honest not only solves any legal issues you might face when misinforming the prospect.
 It also decreases the risk of them churning later in the sales process.

 Most callers are anxious when they start making calls.
 Don’t worry if you are one of them – it’s natural to feel that way.
 By accepting this, you will get a more relaxed kickoff to telemarketing by not blaming yourself when making mistakes.